 - Have regard to its obligations under relevant legislation, including the Equality Act 2010 and Public-Sector Equality Duty. - Treat individuals with dignity and respect and provide an environment in which all individuals are encouraged to participate fully, free from prejudice. - In respect of students seek to attract a broad range of applicants and ensure all students are given the opportunity to achieve their potential in relevant subjects at appropriate levels.
-Decisions will be made based on the published entry requirements. - Use an evidence-based approach to inform UCEM's activities to increase equality and diversity with relation to staff and students. - Monitor and publish data on students and applicants to enable the monitoring of trends. - Prepare an annual Access and Participation Plan to report on progress against defined targets to increase access, participation and success from under-represented groups. - · Assess the impact of revised policies through an Equality Impact Assessment. - Ensure that relevant resources are available in an accessible format to enable all to navigate them without unnecessary barriers, including those with: - o motor difficulties; - o visual, cognitive or hearing impairments.
+Decisions will be made based on the published entry requirements. - Use an evidence-based approach to inform UCEM's activities to increase equality and diversity with relation to staff and students. - Monitor and publish data on students and applicants to enable the monitoring of trends. - Take all reasonable steps to comply with the provisions of its Access and Participation Plan (opens new window). - Assess the impact of revised policies through an Equality Impact Assessment. - Ensure that relevant resources are available in an accessible format to enable all to navigate them without unnecessary barriers, including those with: - motor difficulties; - visual, cognitive or hearing impairments.